WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 #### What did you achieve?
 - HM invited for a talk at Research Project Managers Monthly Meeting
+  - KW: Great stuff - super helpful, & PM meeting this week.
 - Turing-Crick discussion with R4E and ICR researchers
 - CZI workshop
 - Monthly roundups, Governance and project background foundation work for Sep
 - Society of RSE funded the SeptembRSE panel
+  - KW: 💰 Great stuff!

 #### What did you struggle with?
 - Personal capacity

 #### What would you like to work on next week?
 - Collaboration workshop for enrichment students
+  - KW: Thank you for brainstorming this with me!
 - Governance call for taskforce
 - 2 talks and 2 workshop prep this month

 #### Where do you need help from Kirstie?
 - Community call dates
+  - KW: As discussed, Fridays, 2-3pm is the current plan, starting on 22 October
 - CM onboarding/induction

 ---